 Please proceed with caution if:

-- There is NO screening before you start the class
+- NO screening takes place before you start the class

 - You get a blank looks on questions around tummy gaps, pelvic floor issues